jasPerSh122902/BattleArenaExersice/README.md

 # BattleArena

 # *How To Play*
-the battle will make you choose between options but to get those options you MUST use the numbers and no other means.
+the battle will make you choose between options but to use those options you MUST use the numbers and no other means.

 # *Rules*